wynss/dashy/README.md

 def some_callback_func(...):
   ...
 ```
-In order to make callbacks less verbose Dashy apps has its own callback decorator using only list and tuples.
+In order to make callbacks less verbose Dashy apps has its own callback decorator using only list and tuples as arguments.
 The example above reduces to
 ```python
 @app.cb(
   inputs=[('btn-1', 'n_clicks'), ('btn-2', 'n_clicks'), ('btn-3', 'n_clicks')],